aholtsberg/Molysynth/README.md

 Contributed by Anders Holtsberg \<<anders.holtsberg@gmail.com>\>

 Molysynth is an open-source electric molyphonic guitar pitch tracker.
-It demonstrates a better and way to develop real time sound algorithms off-line.
+It demonstrates a simple way to develop real time sound algorithms off-line.
 The programming language is C. Only C. KISS to you from me.

 You are only interested in this package if you are interested in